drbawb/poplar/README.md

 - Players    :: Belongs to a lobby

 - Deck :: Some collection of black cards and white cards

+- Cards :: Either a prompt or response card
   - Black Card :: Has a prompt, some number of blanks e.g pick(n)
   - White card :: Can be used to fill in said blank

+Lobbies have 4 decks:
+  - black & white (in play)
+  - black & white (discarded)

+Players have one hand.
+The hand is initially empty, every round the lobby server ensures each player has 10 cards before prompting for responses.

 Play proceeds as follows:

-- A player creates a lobby, they become the admin of the lobby.
+- Some player creates a lobby, they become the admin of the lobby.
-- The lobby begins in a `joinable` state, during this time:
-  - Players can freely join/leave
-  - Admins can modify lobby parameters (decks, hand size, etc.)
+- Said player passes out a link to join the lobby (/lobbies/:id:/new)

-- The admin starts the game (when it has >2 players)
+- The admin starts the game ...
-- LOBBY :: JOINABLE -> RUNNING

-Core game loop:

-Following "piles":
-- each players hands
-- prompt
-- staging (responses)
-- discard (black)
+## Game Loop

+The core game loop consists of the following phases:

+* Pick Czar
+* Wait (Players)
+* Wait (Czar)
+* Announce Winner

-- discard (white)
+- Pick Czar

-- Pick next czar
+  - Selects the next czar (in order, "clockwise")
-- Pick next black card (n = black card required answers)
+  - Announces the next black card
+  - Deals white cards to individual players (up to 10)
+  - Enters `Wait (Players)` phase

+- Wait Players
-- Prompt players (except czar!) to choose `n` white cards
+  - Waits for players to submit white cards
-- Begin round timer (30s)
-  - security note: prevent replay attack !!!
-  - send hmac'd nonce (?)
-  - players must incl. this in response

-During round timer players pick one or more cards as necessary, then submit this to the server.

-The server removes these cards from the player's hands (they will be transferred to a "staging" pile.)

-Once the timer runs out, and/or all players have submitted cards to the staging area, the czar is prompted to choose a winner.

-Game moves black/white cards to appropriate discard pile.
-Game replenishes player hands to card max.
+  - Stores submissions (in order)
+  - Moves to `Wait (Czar)` phase

+- Wait Czar
+  - Waits for czar to select from the winning submissions
+  - Stores winnining submission
+  - Moves to `Announce Winner` phase (if applicable)

+- Announce Winner
+  - Announces the winner
-Nonce is invalidated, move to top of round ...
+  - Resets for top of round

-IF AT ANY POINT A PILE IS EXHAUSTED: THE GAME RESHUFFLES THE APPROPRIATE DISCARD PILE AND REPLACES THE MAIN DECK.

-IF THE GAME STILL CANNOT CONTINUE THEN A WINNER IS DECLARED IMMEDIATELY ...
--
+Both of the `wait` phases have timeouts associated with them.
+If the czar does not choose a winner the game immediately resets to the top of the round.